pedrooaugusto/speech-to-code/spoken/src/modules/typescript/logical_operator/README.md

 The following are some examples of phrases, in english, used to trigger the command `Writes a logical operator`:

-1. or
+1. equals
-2. negative or
+2. negative =
-3. not greater or equals than
+3. not greater or = than
-4. not greater than
+4. negative less than
-5. greater or equals than
+5. less = than
-6. greater than
+6. less than

 #### Português